paris3200/WunderAPI/docs/installation.rst

 Configuration
 =============

-The configuration file should be created in '~/.config/weather/config'.
+The configuration file is created in $XDG_CONFIG_HOME/weather/config.
+On most systems this means the config file is located at '~/.config/weather/config'.
 The file will be automitcally generated on the first run of the program if it doesn't exist.
 It should take the following format. ::

     [default]